Building Your Own Custom Workflows

 This updates as you change your model selection.

-Step 5: Save your template
+Step 5: Save your workflow

 Template settings: